-Here are key links to online government information and resources for family/whānau carers about respite and taking a break.
-General information on respite funded by Government The Ministry of Social Development website has a downloadable A Guide for Carers that has general information and an overview on respite services for: - Younger people with an intellectual, sensory and/or physical disability (generally under 65 years) funded by the Ministry of Health - Older people over 65 years or people 50-64 years who have age related needs, funded by District Health Boards - People with disabilities caused by chronic health conditions, funded by District Health Boards - People with mental health, alcohol or other drug issues, funded by District Health Boards A flyer (in English, Māori, Samoan, Tongan, Cook Island Māori, Simplified Chinese, Traditional Chinese, Niuean, Korean, Hindi, Farsi and Arabic and containing information based on the full resource A Guide for Carers) is also downloadable from the Ministry of Social Development's website (see page 18 of the Guide).
-The links below give you more detailed information about respite services funded by the Ministry of Health and District Health Boards.
-A Guide for Carers
+Here are key links to online government information and resources for family, whānau or aiga carers about respite and taking a break.
+General information on respite funded by Government The Ministry of Social Development website has a downloadable A Guide for Carers that has general information and an overview on respite services for: - Younger people with an intellectual, sensory and/or physical disability (generally under 65 years) funded by the Ministry of Health - Older people over 65 years or people 50-64 years who have age related needs, funded by District Health Boards - People with disabilities caused by chronic health conditions, funded by District Health Boards - People with mental health, alcohol or other drug issues, funded by District Health Boards The links below give you more detailed information about respite services funded by the Ministry of Health and District Health Boards.